Dwayne Schintzius: Professional career

-Schintzius' NBA career was severely hampered by injuries, particularly chronic back problems.
-He had several surgeries for a spinal disc herniation and often missed long stretches of playing time as he moved from team to team, mostly serving as a reserve center.
-He spent three seasons with the New Jersey Nets, a year with the Indiana Pacers, and then a year with the Los Angeles Clippers.
-Schintzius only played 15 games with the Clippers but did post 15 points in a loss against the Bullets on January 10, 1997.
+Schintzius signed with the New Jersey Nets in October 1992, and remained with the team for three seasons, playing in a career high 43 contests during the 1994-95 season.
+He spent a year with the Indiana Pacers in 1995–96, and a year with the Los Angeles Clippers in 1996–97.
+Schintzius only played 15 games with the Clippers but did post a career-high 15 points in a loss against the Bullets on January 10, 1997.
 This game also featured the only three point make of Schintzius' NBA career.
 After missing the entire 1997–98 season due to injury, he played 16 games with the Boston Celtics in 1998–99 before retiring from the NBA.
-In eight NBA seasons, he appeared in 217 regular season games and started 33 of them.